lauralwd/azolla_phd_thesis/source/23_appendix_2_metagenomics-practical.md

 3. quality control of bins (CheckM)
 4. annotation (Prokka)
 5. BONUS: phylogeny reconstruction (IQTree)

-Answers and prefilled code are available in a separate branch of the GitHub repository called 'example' (+@fig:mgp_jupy_2).
-Renders of the empty and pre-filled workflow are available as a GitHub pages website in the 'gh-pages' branch and online at the practical webpage [here](https://lauralwd.github.io/metagenomicspractical/).

 ![Nitrogen metabolism of bacteria ssociated with _Azolla filiculoides_.
 Data was taken from chapter \ref{foul_play} and processed according to the metagenomics practical described in this appendix.
 This figure is one of the final results of the practical and arguably an improvement over the published version (+@fig:fig:fig2_4).](source/figures/mgp_nitrogen_metabolism.png){#fig:mgp_nitrogen_metabolism}